 Located on the west side of Cosgrove Street between Wright and Dan Patch avenues

-Built in 1973 in Post World War II architectural style, this building is characterized by boxy-shaped concrete and metal paneling.
-Housing businesses exhibiting home articles such as windows, roofing and landscaping supplies, it was aptly named the Home Improvement Building through a statewide contest.
+Built in 1973, this building is characterized by boxy-shaped concrete and metal paneling.
+Housing exhibitors with windows, roofing and landscaping supplies, it was aptly named the Home Improvement Building through a statewide contest.

 Located on the northwest corner of Judson Avenue and Liggett Street